-Borrowers can take advantage of fast, affordable financing with rates starting as low as 4.99% and repayment terms of up to five years.
+Borrowers can take advantage of fast, affordable financing with competitive interest rates and repayment terms of up to five years.
 It takes just minutes to apply for a term loan with Funding Circle and you can get a decision in as little as 24 hours after submitting the required documents.

 If you’re ready to explore how a term loan can help meet your truck financing needs, get your personalized rate today!